Yoctol/bottender/docs/channel-messenger-handover-protocol.md

 }
 ```

-> - For more info, you can refer to Facebook's official doc, [Get Thread Owner](https://developers.facebook.com/docs/messenger-platform/handover-protocol/get-thread-owner)
+> - For more information, you can refer to Facebook's official doc, [Get Thread Owner](https://developers.facebook.com/docs/messenger-platform/handover-protocol/get-thread-owner)

 ## Retrieving the List of Secondary Receivers